 Whether you’re starting a new relationship or have been with a partner for a long time, it can be hard to push past the awkwardness of a conversation about sensuality, sex, and intimacy.
-In fact, commissioned by the condom brand Durex found that about one-third of adults feel uncomfortable talking about sex with their partners, and one-fifth would not bring up the subject at all in a relationship.
+In fact, a 2020 survey commissioned by the condom brand Durex found that about one-third of adults feel uncomfortable talking about sex with their partners, and one-fifth would not bring up the subject at all in a relationship.

 This topic becomes extra sensitive when one or both partners have limited mobility, such as from a temporary or permanent disability, a recent surgery, or mature age.
 Then the topic of sensuality is not only colored by the social stigmas around sexuality, but also by delicate attitudes toward mobility and body image.
 Most people, disabled or not, worry about sex and sexual performance, and these sentiments are perfectly normal.

-It’s no secret that there are about sex and disability out there.
+It’s no secret that there are old-fashioned, outdated attitudes about sex and disability out there.
 Many misconceptions exist in society, and the ones around disability and sexuality are frustrating, insulting, and inaccurate.
 Some of these myths include the idea that a person with limited mobility doesn't need or can't have 'real sex.'
 You may be inclined to avoid sex or limit your opportunities to have sex if misconceptions and misinformation are influencing your life, or if you have caretakers or shared living conditions that make it trickier.

 So, how can we change the negative perceptions about those with limited mobility and sensuality that still exist in society and within ourselves?
 Whether you are in a new relationship, have recently developed some mobility limitations, or just aren’t feeling as sensually satisfied with your existing partner, the answer is communication.